What does a HVAC Maintenance Technician do?

 How to become a HVAC Maintenance Technician?

-- Gaining hands-on experience through apprenticeships
+- Get hands-on experience through apprenticeships or internships.

 How long does it take to become a HVAC Maintenance Technician?